vim-scripts/vimside/README.md

     Useful.
     Implementations: 1

+  Refactoring
+    Rename the symbol at point.
+    Organize imports.
+    Extract local.
+    Extract method.
+    Inline local.
+    Not supported yet: Add import for type at point.

+    Useful.
+    Implementations: 1

   Popup Menu
     Bring up Popup menu with all Vimside commands (requires Forms library).
     Useful for folks who have not yet learned the key mappings.